payprop/business-gocardless/README.md

-Any methods marked as **pager** have a dual interface, when called in list context they will return the first 100 resource objects, when called in scalar context they will return a [Business::GoCardless::Pagination](https://metacpan.org/pod/Business::GoCardless::Pagination) object allowing you to iterate through all the objects:
+Any methods marked as **pager** have a dual interface, when called in list context they will return the first 100 resource objects, when called in scalar context they will return a [Business::GoCardless::Paginator](https://metacpan.org/pod/Business::GoCardless::Paginator) object allowing you to iterate through all the objects:

     # get a list of L<Business::GoCardless::Bill> objects
     # (filter optional: https://developer.gocardless.com/#filtering)
     my @bills = $GoCardless->bills( %filter );

-    # or using the Business::GoCardless::Pagination object:
+    # or using the Business::GoCardless::Paginator object:
     my $Pager = $GoCardless->bills;

     while( my @bills = $Pager->next ) {